rickselby/minecraft-map-editor/README.md

 ## What's the plan?

 Firstly, to complete the functionality:
-* recalculating height map when a block is changed
 * reset lightpopulated to 0 after update, to allow minecraft to recalculate lighting
 * reading and writing block entity data
 * reading and writing entities